terraswarm/urban-heartbeat-kit/docs/Edison-gateway-setup-scratch.md

 3. Perform any device-specific configuration

-	If there are any configruation files to load, if you'd like to assign a specific MAC address, or if you'd like to install any special software, it's much easier to do that now by mounting the image locally and making any changes before flashing.
+	If there are any configuration files to load, if you'd like to assign a specific MAC address, or if you'd like to install any special software, it's much easier to do that now by mounting the image locally and making any changes before flashing.

+	To make changes, mount the `.home` and `.root` files.
+Any home directory changes, such as updating repositories are done in the `.home` partition.
+Any configuration files are edited in the `.root` file.

 	(n.b. https://github.com/alperakcan/fuse-ext2 worked well for mounting
 	ext4 images on mac)

+	When flashing a gateway, edit `etc/network/interfaces` to change the MAC address of the device.
+Example

+		auto eth0
+		iface eth0 inet dhcp
+			hwaddress ether c0:98:e5:c0:00:10

+	If using sensu, its configuration file, `etc/sensu/conf.d/client.json`, must be edited with the proper client name and address.

 3. Flash jubilinux to the Edison.